Lester Eubanks: Aftermath

 Starting in 1975, Eubanks lived with a woman named Kay Banks in Los Angeles, California, under the name Victor Young.
 He signed his paintings under this name.
 At various times, he lived in the Los Angeles neighborhoods of Gardena, North Hollywood, Long Beach, and South Los Angeles.
 In the 1980s, he worked at a waterbed manufacturing factory in Gardena.
 In the 1980s or early 1990s, he worked as a janitor at St. Francis Hospital in Lynwood, California.

 In the early 1990s, it was discovered that the federal warrant for Eubanks had been removed from the federal warrant database, which explained how he could live for two decades without getting caught.

 In 1994, Eubanks was the subject of an episode of America's Most Wanted, and Los Angeles police received thousands of tips.
 After watching the show, Kay Banks gave the police a tip that she had been living with him for years.
 When police interrogated her, she confessed to living with him, and said he lived with her up until a few years prior.
 She said Eubanks was a "bully", so she told him someone was looking into him, which caused him to leave.

 Eubanks lived in Alabama at some point before 2003.
 He worked as a janitor at a center for troubled youths.

 In 2003, investigators talked to his father, Mose L. Eubanks, in Ohio, who refused to talk about his son.
 Mose Eubanks took phone calls from Lester and likely knew about his whereabouts.
-Lester Eubanks moved back to Ohio in 2003, 2010, and 2012 to attend funerals for family members.
+Lester Eubanks travelled back to Ohio in 2003, 2010, and 2012 to attend funerals for family members.
 Mose Eubanks died in 2012.

 In 2018, Eubanks was listed on the United States Marshals Service's 15 Most Wanted Fugitives list.
 As of 2025, he still remains on the list.
 The Marshals Service is offering a reward of up to $50,000 for information that leads to his capture.

 In 2019, a man came forward with a claim that his late mother had been raped by Eubanks, that he is Eubanks' biological son by rape, and that he was willing to provide his DNA to help with the search.
 However, FBI policies prohibit using a relative's DNA in their DNA database.

 His disappearance was featured on the Netflix series Unsolved Mysteries.
 After Eubanks was featured on the series, the U.S. Marshals said they believed he was still living in the Los Angeles area, having received photographs of him with friends there.